 When a paper claim is received, it is screened for missing information.
 If the provider name, the provider number, recipient Medicaid identification number, and/or service dates are missing, the claim is rejected.
-The provider signature is required on most claims and must be present when applicable to prevent rejection.
+The provider signature is optional on most claims.
+The Certification of Claims (paper and electronic) is signed by the provider at the time of enrollment in the Louisiana Medicaid Program.